 Getting out there is pretty easy.
 The roads are not all that difficult, but 4WD is advised.
 The first stop at the main petroglyph site is right along the road.
 The second set of petroglyphs and the arrastra are reached by a short cross-country hike.

-This primitive mill site is interesting even though much of it is gone: the drag stones have been pulled out, the support beam is in poor condition, and the wagon wheel itself is long gone.
-But the basin itself is in good condition.
 The prospectors built a nice trough for excess water to exit the arrastra and a stone bridge over the trough so a burro would have a nice flat surface to walk over.
 Prospectors are always looking after their burros.

 Please respect and protect everything you find out here.